shadowman-lab/Ansible-Networkingbackup/README.md

 # Networkingbackup

-This repo contains backups taken from arista, cisco, and vyos devices
+This repo contains backups taken from arista, cisco, and vyos devices, it only contains the two most recent backups